Azerbaijani wedding traditions: Xınayaxdı (Henna Night)

-On the second day of the wedding dances are held in the groom's house.
+On the second day of the wedding, dances are held in the groom's house.
 Holding a “gulesh” (wrestling show) was part of the second day in some villages until now.
 As far back as the 1970s, this tradition existed in every village of Azerbaijan.
 Famous wrestlers gathered together to weight their power in the wedding.
-At the end of the wedding a caravan is sent to the bride's house (nowadays-a car) to bring the bride to the groom's house (“gelin getirme”).
+At the end of the wedding, a caravan is sent to the bride's house (nowadays-a car) to bring the bride to the groom's house (“gelin getirme”).
 On the way, boys detain the groom and bride and their caravan in order to receive a gift (“xelet”).

 Both palms of the bride are tied with a white or red handkerchief under which they put money, which was taken by the groom and bride's yenge.
 The bride's hands are untied before the wedding night.

 Uzə Çıxdı (After the wedding)

 A ceremony called “uze çıxdı”, symbolizing the end of “absence” period, is held a few days after the wedding.
 In the past, according to the tradition, the bride didn't overstep the limits of a yard room for a month after the wedding.
 She didn't speak to her mother-in-law and father-in-law for a week.
-After the “uze chixdi” ceremony the nearest relatives of the bride (except mother and father) and the groom get together in his house, greet the newlyweds, and present them with valuable gifts or money.
+After the “uze chixdi” ceremony, the nearest relatives of the bride (except mother and father) and the groom get together in his house, greet the newlyweds, and present them with valuable gifts or money.

 Changes in the wedding ceremony

-Despite the longstanding traditions, Azerbaijan weddings have undergone significant changes during the last decades.
-It is now widely accepted to take photos of a young couple on the wedding day and for a bride to wear a white wedding dress.
+Despite the longstanding traditions, Azerbaijan weddings have undergone significant changes, especially since Azerbaijan gained its independence in the early 1990s.
+It is now widely accepted to take photos of a young couple on the wedding day, and for a bride to wear a white wedding dress.
 The strict concealment of a young couple before the wedding has softened.
-Groom, or rarely a bride, can sit at a table with guests.
+A groom, or rarely a bride, can sit at a table with guests.
 In recent years, grooms were given the right to participate in the engagement ceremony.
 These changes are notably present in city weddings.
 It is expected that changes will continue in village weddings in coming years.
 One of the modern trends is the refusal of “the wedding without newlyweds”, a tradition of hiding the bride before the wedding.
 The length of the marriage celebration has also been shortened.
-Formerly a wedding could last for 3 or 7 days but now it lasts for a day.
+Formerly, a wedding could last for 3 or 7 days, but now it lasts for a day.